4 Planting zones in Kansas and Map

 3. Zone 6b: Zone 6b spans central and eastern Kansas, including Topeka and Hutchinson, with lows of -5°F to 0°F (-20.6°C to -17.8°C).

-4. Zone 7a: Zone 7a is concentrated in southeastern areas like Pittsburg and have mild winters (0°F to 5°F / -17.8°C to -15°C).
+4. Zone 7a: Zone 7a is concentrated in southeastern areas like Pittsburg and has mild winters (0°F to 5°F / -17.8°C to -15°C).

 4 USDA Hardiness Zones in Kansas

-Search Kansas Plating Zones by ZipCode
+Search Kansas Planting Zones by ZipCode

 Enter 5 digit Kansas zipcode to find its USDA Planting zone.